 Trapped in the brig for "Thirty Days," recently demoted 'Ensign' Tom Paris recounts the events on Star Trek: Voyager to what put him there in a letter to his father.
 This episode first aired in 1998.

-On this day in 2000, Batman Beyond aired "Betrayal."
-This served as the ninth episode of the program's third (and final) season, and here's the plot summary from IMDB.com:
+On this day in 2000 (in the U.S.), Batman Beyond aired "Betrayal."
+Officially, this served as the ninth episode of the program's third (and final) season, and here's the plot summary from IMDB.com:

 "Escaped from prison, Big Time attempts to recruit Terry as his partner in crime."